NASA-PDS/nucleus/terraform/README.md

 ## Prerequisites to Deploy Nucleus Baseline System

 1. Some of the libraries used in the ECS containers of PDS Nucleus are platform specific.
-Therefore, please execute the deployment from an Amazon Linux EC2 instance with Architecture 64 bit (x86).
+Therefore, please execute the deployment from an Amazon Linux EC2 instance with Architecture 64 bit (x86) with about 120 GB of disk space.
+In the following points, this EC2 instance is referred as the "local machine" or "local environment".

 2. An AWS Account with permissions to deploy following AWS services
    - Amazon Managed Workflows for Apache Airflow (MWAA)